jeromemacias/fastify-xray/Readme.md

 // Error capturing is attached to the fastify onError hook
 ```

-## Manual mode examples
+### Manual mode examples

-For more manual mode examples, see [manual mode examples for Express](https://github.com/aws/aws-xray-sdk-node/tree/master/packages/express#manual-mode-examples).
+For more manual mode examples, see [manual mode examples](https://github.com/aws/aws-xray-sdk-node/tree/master/packages/core#Manual-Mode-Examples).
 The X-Ray SDK can be used identically inside Restify routes.
+Note that you don't have to manually start or close the segments since that is handled by the X-Ray middleware.

 ```js
 const fastify = require("fastify")();